kimtth/awesome-azure-openai-llm/README.md

 1. [Prompt Principle for Instructions](https://arxiv.org/abs/2312.16171): 26 prompt principles: e.g., `1) No need to be polite with LLM so there ..
 16)  Assign a role..
 17) Use Delimiters..` [26 Dec 2023]

+1. ChatGPT : “user”, “assistant”, and “system” messages.**

+    To be specific, the ChatGPT API allows for differentiation between “user”, “assistant”, and “system” messages.

+    1. always obey "system" messages.
+    1. all end user input in the “user” messages.
+    1. "assistant" messages as previous chat responses from the assistant.

+    Presumably, the model is trained to treat the user messages as human messages, system messages as some system level configuration, and assistant messages as previous chat responses from the assistant. [ref](https://blog.langchain.dev/using-chatgpt-api-to-evaluate-chatgpt/) [2 Mar 2023]

   - <details>

     <summary>Expand</summary>